 If you fall ill and cannot study, you can take a sick leave.
 During the leave you can be paid a sickness allowance.

 Taking a sick leave may increase the maximum time you can take to complete a degree and qualify for a student loan compensation or tax deduction.
-However this requires that you have been paid sickness allowance, infectious disease allowance or a rehabilitation subsidy, pension or compensation based on complete incapacity for work.
+However, this requires that you have been paid sickness allowance, infectious disease allowance or a rehabilitation subsidy, pension or compensation on account of full incapacity for work.

 Financial aid and sickness allowance are not available at the same time